iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Shortest Path Label Correcting Algorithm.md

 ---
 ### **Modified Label Correcting Algorithm**

 The modified version order the nodes using a list.
 We add all neighbors of any chosen node in the list, and then add those nodes back to the list.
+The way it chooses arcs for updating is exactly the same as a search algorithm, but the admissible arcs are now defined using the optimality conditions for paths.

-**Algorithm**
+#### **Algorithm Pseudocode | Modified Label Correcting Algorithm**

 ```sql
 d(s) := 0; pred(s) := 0;